 The price can range because it all comes down to the square footage to be sprayed.

-The cost to insulate a sprinter van or cargo van with closed cell spray foam insulation can range between $1,200 to $1,600.
+The cost to insulate a sprinter van or cargo van with closed cell spray foam insulation starts at $1950.

-There are other factors as well that determine the cost including if the van is brought to our shop and the amount of spray foam installed.
-The above price is based on two inches of closed cell spray foam, which is the requirement for an air seal.
+Other factors also determine the cost, including if the van is brought to our shop and the amount of spray foam installed.
+The above price is based on two inches of closed cell spray foam, which requires an air seal.

 Spray Foam Van Insulation FAQs